infinityoneframework/infinity_one/README.md

 > <center><b>NOTE</b></center>
 >
-> This project is work in progress.
-It is not ready for demo yet.
-If you would like to demo a working version, please visit [Chat Demo](https://chat.spallen.com)
+> This is an E-MetroTel dev branch that has some minor tweaks for their
+> commercial plugins.
+It fill not work without the commercial plugins and
+> should not be used by the open source community.
 >

 UcxUcc is a simple but powerful team collaboration suite of applications designed to improve communications, information sharing and productivity for the businesses small and large.